-Who cares if the love apple aren’t originally from India?
+Who cares if the love apples aren’t originally from India?
 We love them anyway, in any form.
 Most of us have grown up with love apple trees nearby.
 Me and my siblings; we used to climb the tree at our grandparents place and get the juicy and crisp fresh ones to eat.
 They’re always the best right off the tree, aren’t they?

 They make pretty amazing pickles too.
 There’s no East Indian version of this pickle.
 We love the version of the pickle that’s slightly South Indian in nature, much like the chambakka pickle, or should I say chambakka achaar?
 They taste great with lunch or dinner.

-Anyways, love apples are a bell shaped fruit that grow in clusters and have a natural shine.
+Anyways, love apples are a bell-shaped fruit that grow in clusters and have a natural shine.
 They taste almost like pears and have a very high water content.
 Love apples are also called water apples, rose apples, water rose apples, jamruls, or chambakka.